-This is still our major goal today but through the years and from our experience working with clients in different niches we realised that business owners sometimes need results faster and more immediate and this is where Adwords comes into play.
+This is still our major goal today but through the years and from our experience working with clients in different niches we realized that business owners sometimes need results faster and more immediate and this is where Adwords comes into play.

 The biggest advantage of Adwords over SEO is that it can generate results faster.

-You will have to pay for each of the visits you get from adwords but if your campaigns are profitable you can justify the investment in PPC and meet your business objectives.
+You will have to pay for each of the visits you get from Adwords but if your campaigns are profitable you can justify the investment in PPC and meet your business objectives.

 Adwords is ideal for startups and new companies that want to get targeted traffic quickly for the purpose of making sales, finding new customers or even for testing their products, procedures, website effectiveness and any other component in their sales or marketing processes.

-The above is true, if you use AdWords wisely and carefully.
+The above is true if you use AdWords wisely and carefully.
 It is very easy to start spending money on AdWords and if you don’t have proper monitoring and control tools you will end up making losses instead of profits.